-Start your Jobs Academy membership
+Start your Jobs Academy journey

-That every Australian woman who wants paid work, can be securely employed in a supportive and flexible environment, regardless of her personal circumstances or background.
+That every Australian woman who wants paid work can be securely employed in a supportive and flexible environment, regardless of her personal circumstances or background.

 About Future Women

-Helen McCabeFounder and CEO
+Helen McCabeFounder and Managing Director

 Future Women acknowledges the land on which our team members live and work.
 From the wet and windy lands of the Kulin nations, to the Kaurna people’s rolling Adelaide plains, to Gadigal and Gumbaynggirr land where the sun always shines, and across the seas to the land of the Maori people of New Zealand.
 We pay our respects to elders past and present.
 We recognise that the Aboriginal land on which many of our team work has never been ceded and the work of reconciliation is not yet done.
 Future Women are committed to continuing the conversations about women and their work that have taken place on this land for tens of thousands of years.

 Stay In The Loop

 from Jobs Academy and Future Women.